 What plants can be grown in Zone 2?

 Plants in Zone 2 need to be able to withstand extreme cold and high levels of drought.
 Native plants are the best place to start.

 For attractive flowering plants in Zone 2, natives again are your best choice.
 However, experienced gardeners may have success with some types of flowers including Monkshood, primrose, poppy, and sea holly.

 Plant hardiness zone 3 covers parts of Alaska like 1 and 2, but also northern areas of the continental States, areas of high altitude in particular.
 Average minimum temperatures are from -40- to -30 degrees Fahrenheit.
 The main threats to growing conditions include extreme cold, high winds, and low moisture levels.

 What plants can be grown in Zone 3?

-Short growing seasons means you are limited in the flowers, trees and plants you can grow.
+Short growing seasons mean you are limited in the flowers, trees, and plants you can grow.
 Starting plants indoors or in a greenhouse can extend this.
-A larger number of flowers can be enjoyed here, including wallflower, snow-in-summer, aster, salvia and Virginia bluebells.
+A larger number of flowers can be enjoyed here, including wallflower, snow-in-summer, aster, salvia, and Virginia bluebells.

 Planting Zone 4

 This planting zone covers southern coastal areas of Alaska as well as high elevations in the western mountains and northern areas of the States.
 These regions share a minimum average temperature of -30 to -20 degrees Fahrenheit.
 You’ll face fewer challenges planting here than in colder areas but still need to consider the shorter growing season and invest in additional preservatives such as mulch to protect your plants in colder months.

 What plants can be grown in Zone 4?